clulab/eidos/README.md

   )
 ```

 # Notes

-The default size of the memory allocation pool for the JVM is usually 1/4 of your physical memory,
+The default size of the memory allocation pool for the JVM is usually 1/4 of the
-but Eidos may require more RAM than that.
-It is currently being developed and tested with
+computer's physical memory, but Eidos may require more RAM than that.
+It is currently
-a 6GB limit or more if timenorm or grounding is configured.
-Performance can suffer
+being developed and tested with a 6GB limit or more if timenorm or grounding is
-significantly if the Java garbage collector is activated frequently.
+configured.
+Performance can suffer significantly if the Java garbage collector is
+activated frequently.

 For those using `sbt`, the file `.jvmopts` is included with the source code to
 arrange for more memory.
 No other changes should be necessary.
 Alternatively,